felbinger/AdminGuide/docs/installation/index.md

 ## Base
-First we update the package lists, kernel and other distrubution specific stuff.
+First we update the package lists, kernel and other distribution specific stuff.
 <br>
 Then we install some tools that are needed for this guide.
 ```bash